rubensworks/jsonld-streaming-parser.js/README.md

 * `dataFactory`: A custom [RDFJS DataFactory](http://rdf.js.org/#datafactory-interface) to construct terms and triples. _(Default: `require('@rdfjs/data-model')`)_
 * `context`: An optional root context to use while parsing.
 This can by anything that is accepted by [jsonld-context-parser](https://github.com/rubensworks/jsonld-context-parser.js), such as a URL, object or array. _(Default: `{}`)_
 * `baseIRI`: An initial default base IRI. _(Default: `''`)_
-* `allowOutOfOrderContext`: If @context definitions should be allowed as non-first object entries.
-When enabled, streaming results may not come as soon as possible, and will be buffered until the end when no context is defined at all. _(Default: `false`)_
+* `streamingProfile`: If this parser can assume that parsed documents follow the streaming JSON-LD profile.
+If true, and a non-streaming document is detected, an error may be thrown.
+If false, non-streaming documents will be handled by preemptively buffering entries, which will lose many of the streaming benefits of this parser. _(Default: `true`)_
 * `documentLoader` A custom loader for fetching remote contexts.
 This can be set to anything that implements [`IDocumentLoader`](https://github.com/rubensworks/jsonld-context-parser.js/blob/master/lib/IDocumentLoader.ts) _(Default: [`FetchDocumentLoader`](https://github.com/rubensworks/jsonld-context-parser.js/blob/master/lib/FetchDocumentLoader.ts))_
 * `produceGeneralizedRdf`: If blank node predicates should be allowed, they will be ignored otherwise. _(Default: `false`)_
 * `processingMode`: The maximum JSON-LD version that should be processable by this parser. _(Default: `1.0`)_